How We Handle Your Data

 Data you provide directly

 When you submit a form on this site (such as the contact form or email signup), we collect the information you enter.
 This may include your first name, last name, email address, job role, organisation name, areas of interest, and any message you choose to write.
-All forms on this site are processed through HubSpot, our customer relationship management platform.
+Form submissions are sent server-side to HubSpot, our customer relationship management platform, only when you explicitly submit the form.

 Trans Inclusion Impact Diagnostic

-When you take the Trans Inclusion Impact Diagnostic — our free online self-assessment — we collect the following data:
+When you take the Trans Inclusion Impact Diagnostic — our free online self-assessment, available at app.thetransinclusiontoolkit.co.uk — we collect the following data:

 This data is processed on our platform to generate your diagnostic results, which are available immediately and stored in your account.
 Your diagnostic data may also be synced to our HubSpot CRM to enable follow-up communications (subject to your consent preferences).